Japanese mon (currency): Inflation during the Bakumatsu

 A Hōei Tsūhō (寳永通寳) coin, these were unsuccessfully introduced as a large denomination 10 mon coin in 1708, but failed because of their debased copper content.

 A Tenpō Tsūhō (天保通寳 - 當百) coin of 100 mon, with the Kaō of the Kinza mint's Gotō San'emon.

 In 1708 the Tokugawa shogunate introduced the Hōei Tsūhō (Kyūjitai: 寳永通寳; Shinjitai: 宝永通宝) which had a face value of 10 mon (but contained 3 times as much copper as a 1 mon Kan’ei Tsūhō coin), which lead to the coin being discontinued very shortly after it started circulating as it was not accepted for its nominal value.

 However, in 1835 (during the Bakumatsu) the Tokugawa shogunate tried issuing a larger denomination copper coin again with the Tenpō Tsūhō 100 mon coin which this time only contained five and a half times the amount of copper in a 1 mon coin, but was accepted nonetheless.
 The introduction of this denomination caused large scale inflation comparable to that of caused by the 100 wén coin minted by the Qing dynasty in 1853, or the 100 mun coin issued by the Kingdom of Joseon in 1866.
 The reason for the change in mentality was the scarcity of copper which had earlier forced the Japanese to mint iron coins breaking the previously established tri-metallic system.
 The concurrent circulation of 1, 4, and (heavily debased) 100 mon coins caused for a chaotic reaction from the market, as did widespread circulation of forged coinage.

 Another major cause for inflation was that from 1859 local Daimyō started minting their own coinage often with high denominations to increase the money supply or to get more gold and silver for their low copper supplies.
 In 1862 this inspired Daimyō Shimazu Nariakira to produce Tenpō Tsūhō derivatives in the form of 100 on Ryūkyū Tsūhō coins and even ½ Shu Ryūkyū Tsūhō coins under the pretence of minting coins for their vassal Ryukyu Kingdom, this proved profitable for the Satsuma domain.

 Stringing of coins

 Bundles of 100 copper mon coins strung together for convenience of both transportation and payment.

 Mon coins were holed, allowing them to be strung together on a piece of string.

 In the Edo period of Japan (1615-1868), stringed together coins received a small discount when presented like this.
-For example, for 100 Mon payment: if those 1 Mon coins were all tied in a row, discount given was 4 mon, so 96 stringed coins of 1 mon were accepted at par with 100 mon.
-Similar discounts existed probably for other bulk payments with small coinage in stringed form.
+For example, for 100 mon payment: if those 100 mon coins were all tied in a row, the discount given was 4 mon, so 96 stringed coins of 100 mon were accepted at par with 100 mon.
+Similar discounts probably existed for other bulk payments with small coinage in stringed form.